-It’s very hard to define Landscape images, there are many definitions you can find.
+It’s very hard to define Landscape images, and there are many definitions you can find.

-We are taking the view that Landsacpe can mean either views of just countryside, city scapes, and also seascapes.
-A key element in the photograph should be that the subject of the photograph converys ‘a sense of place’
+We are taking the view that Landscape can mean either views of just countryside, cityscapes, and also seascapes.
+A key element in the photograph should be that the subject of the photograph conveys ‘a sense of place.’

 Perhaps one of the better definitions of what makes a landscape photograph is here.

 “Grand or tiny, a landscape is not so much about the subject itself, but rather about the place in which the subject exists and the feeling the subject and place evokes.”